Tour Dates | New Leaves CD | |

 So Johnny be good when you take your stand

-Tonight you are the leader of the band
+the leader of the band

 The band yeah